University Catalog 2024-2025

 This course covers advanced regression techniques.
 The basic regression model is reviewed in the first week, and then more advanced techniques are covered.
 Topics include testing the assumptions of the regression model, multicollinearity, serial correlation, heteroskedasticity, endogeneity, stability, instrument variables, binary variables, ARCH, forecasting, and basic time-series regression models for both stationary and nonstationary data.

-In this course, students will review the fundamentals of equity valuation, including dividend discount and discounted cash flow models, rational analysis of performance, and evaluating future growth prospects.
+In this course, students will review the fundamentals of equity valuation, including dividend discount and discounted cash flow models, rational analysis of performance, and evaluation of future growth prospects.
 The course provides students with a valuable opportunity to gain hands-on experience in equity analysis by participating in Burkenroad Reports.
-Student analysts work in small teams, visiting company sites, meeting with top management, conducting financial analysis, and preparing an in-depth investment research report on selected under-followed companies in the region.
-Students also participate in a weekend analyst workshop and the annual Burkenroad Reports Investment Conference.
+Student analysts work in small teams, visit company sites, meet with top management, conduct financial analysis, and prepare an in-depth research report on selected under-followed companies in the region.
+Students also participate in the annual Burkenroad Reports Investment Conference.
 Note: Students must apply for enrollment in this course.

 This course combines academic study with actual investing.
-As part of the course, students manage a small-cap portfolio of stocks for the University endowment.
-The following topics are discussed: market efficiency, abnormal returns, factor models, interpretation of multiple regression outputs, relative valuation applied to industry and company analysis, portfolio theory, portfolio performance evaluation, and portfolio mean-variance optimization.
+As part of the course, students manage a portfolio of stocks for the university endowment.
+The following topics are discussed in the course: market efficiency, abnormal returns, factor models, interpretation of multiple regression outputs, relative valuation, portfolio theory, portfolio performance evaluation, and portfolio mean-variance optimization.
 State-of-the-art academic research papers and classic writings that have significantly influenced equity investing are studied.
 The assigned readings focus on empirical evidence regarding security and portfolio risk and returns.
 Through reading and discussing research papers and classic writings, students develop a critical thinking process and build proprietary investment models.
-Using their models, students analyze the S&P 600 stocks in their assigned sector and give a buy, do not buy, hold, or sell recommendation on each stock.
+Using their models, students analyze stocks in their assigned sector and give a buy, do not buy, hold, or sell recommendation on each stock.
 Students are also free to develop market-wide investment models to use across market sectors.
-Note: Students must apply for enrollment in this course.
-Prerequisite(s): FINE 7110 or 7160.
+Note: Students must apply and be invited by the finance faculty to enroll in this course.

 Prerequisite(s): FINE 7160 or 7110.

-Teams consisting of four students will create a sell side analyst report for a firm.
+Teams of students will create a sell side analyst report for a publicly traded company.
 This will include building a proforma model of the financial statements of a firm in Excel.
+The report will include all of the pertinent components seen in a typical Wall Street analyst report (industry overview, company description, risk analysis, management performance, valuation and forecasting models, and investment thesis).
+Students will work with writing coaches to reinforce skills in financial communication.
+The firms that are chosen will be in the energy industry or the financial industry.
 Students will have an opportunity to pose questions to management of the firms they cover.
 Students must attend a mandatory modeling weekend program run by an industry leader in such training.
-Burkenroad Reports does NOT serve as a substitute for this course.
-Prerequisite(s): FINE 7160.
+Students use Bloomberg terminals, and/or S&P Capital IQ, and/or ThomsonOne, and/or Thomson Reuters databases as part of the course.
+Note: Burkenroad Reports does NOT serve as a substitute for this course.

 Prerequisite(s): FINE 7160 and 7640*.